Top 20 TestNG Interview Questions and Answers

 Q #6) What are the advantages of TestNG?

-• It gives lots of annotations which in turn makes the test case creation easy.
+• It gives lots of annotations, which makes the test case creation easy.

-• Using TestNG, priorities of the tests and the sequence of execution can be defined.
+• Using TestNG, the priorities of the tests and the sequence of execution can be defined.

 • Grouping is possible using TestNG.